stepheckman/stretchies/README.md

 - **Interactive Charts**: Visualize your progress with daily, weekly, and frequency charts
 - **Motivational System**: Encouraging messages and achievement tracking
 - **Custom Stretch Database**: Uses your personal list of stretches with priority levels
+- **Google Sheets Integration**: Sync your data to Google Sheets for cloud backup and access
 - **Fun UI**: Colorful, engaging interface with smooth animations

 ## 🚀 Quick Start